Fake Law Firms

 Usually, we never need to look for a lawyer or attorney unless we experience some crisis; at which time no one is thinking anyway.
 Next time you are in the market for a law firm to represent you, be sure to investigate them more in-depth than just skimming through their website.

 Let’s look at some fraudulent practices.
-Meanwhile, please share your experience in the comments section so we can create a list with fake law firm names.
+Meanwhile, please share your experience in the comments section (report cases like the Holland and Lieberman Lawsuit Scam) so we can create a list with fake law firm names.

 Scenario 1: Impersonating Real Law Offices